 The Natural Bridge, a magnificent arch-shaped rock formation connecting two little hills, is one of Neil Island's most well-known Havelock Island Natural Rock formation rock formations.
 The Howrah Bridge, a naturally created bridge-like structure that is best viewed at low tide, is another well-known rock feature.

+Visitors marvel at the natural rock bridge, a majestic formation carved by centuries of erosion and weathering.
 Other noteworthy rock formations on the island include the Elephant Rock, so named for its elephant-like appearance, and the Sitting Elephant, another elephant-like rock formation.
 Overall, everyone visiting Neil Island should make time to observe the island's unique rock formations.

 Major Natural Rock Formations on Neil Island